Tebs-Lab/intro-to-offensive-security-for-web-devs/lessons/00-setup-kali-burp-hacker-one.md

 * Allocate a reasonable amount of memory, I have 16 GB RAM on my host and allocated 8 GB to my VM
   * (You can change this later)
 * Select the "create a virtual hard disk now" option then click create.
-  * Select the VDI option, and dynamically allocated size option.
+  * Select the VDI option, and fixed size options.
-  * I allocated an initial 20 GB of hard drive space
+  * I allocated an initial 20 GB of hard drive space.
 * Now click create.

 You should now see something like this: